Open-ATS-Github/Newone/README.md

 3d printing
 - 3D printed ball bearing (printable in one piece without any support)
-- Filaflex 82A flexible tires (airless)
+- filaflex 82A flexible tires (airless)
 - insertable springs on all axis
 - assembly with M3 screws and threaded brass inserts